Invadel/CS_412_Machine_Learning/README.md

 #### Training and Evaluation

 - Trained over a maximum of 200 epochs with mean squared error loss, incorporating early stopping to prevent overfitting and enhance training efficiency.
-- Early Stopping: Training is halted if the test loss does not improve for a predefined patience period (e.g., 10 consecutive epochs), ensuring optimal model performance without unnecessary computation.
+- **Early Stopping**: Training is halted if the test loss does not improve for a predefined patience period (e.g., 10 consecutive epochs), ensuring optimal model performance without unnecessary computation.
 With early stopping, overfitting is also prevented.
 - Performance during training was evaluated using accuracy, precision, and recall metrics.

 #### Testing and Performance Evaluation